 Psychologists at the University of Texas Human Factors Research Project (UT) initially developed the TEM framework in 1994.
 However, they needed an evaluation method to identify threats and errors during flight operations and to supplement existing TEM data.
 So, a collaboration between the University of Texas and Delta Airlines developed a Line Audit Methodology – Line Operations Safety Audit (LOSA).
 It involves identifying and collecting safety-related information on crew performance, environmental conditions, and operational complexity by a highly trained observer using jump-seat observations on scheduled flights.

-The observation forms were initially designed to evaluate Crew Resource Management (CRM) behaviour on the flight deck.
+The observation forms were initially designed to evaluate Crew Resource Management (CRM) behavior on the flight deck.
 Researchers later extended the process to include the management of errors and the types of errors observed.
 In 1996, Continental Airlines conducted the first full-scale TEM-based LOSA.
 Using the original CRM indicators (leadership, communication, and monitoring/cross-checking) and the extended concept of TEM, the researchers identified the most frequent threats.

-Organisations use LOSA data to evaluate the effectiveness of their training programs and assess how crews implement trained procedures on day-to-day flights.
+Organizations use LOSA data to evaluate the effectiveness of their training programs and assess how crews implement trained procedures on day-to-day flights.
 The method provides a comprehensive picture of the most common errors and threats.

 Why is TEM important?